Elsewedy Electric: History

 In 1997, the company established an industrial facility to meet tailored customer requirements, including domestic appliance cords, Category 7 ethernet cables; twisted pair telephone cables for home and business premises, and complex instrumentation cables needed to monitor natural resources.
 To complete the vertical integration, a joint venture was established between Elsewedy Cables and Elastimold, a unit of the cables accessories company Thomas & Betts.
 It was established to cover the markets in the MENA region for medium and high voltage joints and terminations.

 In collaboration with Southwire, USA a continuous cast and rolled copper rod plant has been brought up in 1998 to have the largest plant through the Middle East and North Africa.

 United Metals acquired Special High Grade Zinc with a purity of 99.995% according to ASTM B6.
 Another company was established in 1998 to increase the capacities of serving cables accessories, Elsewedy SEDCO, for the production of cable joints and terminations in Egypt through collaboration with international companies.

 From 2002–2008, Ahmed Sadek Elsewedy, took the lead in the family business.
 Following its establishment in the Egyptian market.
 The company’s capital increased reach 8 million USD and new machinery was added to increase capacity to approximately 3,000 tons of aluminum conductors and 3,000 tons of copper conductors.

 2003 was the year where the company began to diversify its specialty to more than cables, a transformers industrial facility to manufacture 6,000 units yearly.

-In 2004, the company began through the joint venture with an Italian company called Italsmea.
+In 2004, the company began through a joint venture with an Italian company called Italsmea.
 Since then, Italsmea Elsewedy was renamed Elsewedy SEDCO for Petroleum Services to supply electrical bulk materials and explosion-proof equipment for petroleum companies.